 This is a netwing beetle and it is a couple inches long.

 This is a type of dobsonfly.
 The big type.
 It was probably 3-4 inches long.
 I saw it crawling on that reddish rock.
 It came out of the water, then went back underneath a ways down and stayed there.
 You could see its head turn back and forth as it looked for a meal and/or predators.
-Very cool.
+Very common, but also quite cool.